achatellier/cheat-sheet/index.md

 * map: 1 to 1
 * flatMap: 1 to N
 * Int.(String) -> Unit: function literals with receiver

+#### Coroutines

+* runBlocking: gateway between the suspendable and non-suspendable world
+* Channel: acts like a pipe or a queue where one coroutine can send data and another can receive it

+## Asynchronous Operations

+### Backpressure
+A mechanism where the consumer can signal to the producer how much data it can handle, preventing the consumer from being overwhelmed

+### Handling a Stream of Multiple Values (0 to N items)
+* Reactor: Flux
+* Kotlin: Flow
+* Java: Flow API (Java 9+)

+### Handling a Single Value (0 to 1 item)
+* Reactor: Mono
+* Java: CompletableFuture
+* Kotlin: Deferred

+Concern	Java (Standard)	Project Reactor	Kotlin
+Sync Stream (Multiple Items)	Stream	(Not applicable)	Sequence Async Stream (Multiple Items)	java.util.concurrent.Flow	Flux	Flow Async Single Value	CompletableFuture	Mono	Deferred Coroutine Communication	(Not applicable)	(Not applicable)	Channel

 ## Tools